OFFIS-mosaik/mosaik/docs/scenario-definition.rst

    world.run(until=10)

-.. _integrate-control-strategies:
+.. _cyclic_data-flows:

-How to achieve bi-directional data-flows
+How to achieve cyclic data-flows
 ========================================

-Bi-directional data-flows are important when you want to integrate, for example, control strategies.
+Cyclic data-flows are important when you want to integrate, for example, control strategies.
 However, this trivial approach is not allowed in mosaik: